kjensen19/kjensen19/README.md

 - Hi, I’m Kyle.
-- I’m interested in solving interesting puzzles, and finding new and unexpected ways to do things.
+- I’m interested in solving puzzles, and finding new and unexpected ways to do things.
-- I’m currently working in JS/Node, Go, Python/Django(REST), React, Angular(Typescript), Nextjs, or whatever else strikes my fancy!
+- I’m currently working in Typescript, React, Tailwind, Node, and DynamoDB, and dabbling in PHP with Laravel, Inertia, and React.
-- I'm open to frontend, backend, or fullstack opportunities.
 - I can be reached at kjensen19@gmail.com.